-This is the third generation IWMP for the KLLM and this plan will cover the period 2020 - 2024.
+This is the third generation IWMP for the KLLM and this plan will cover the period 2020 - 2025.
 The first generation IWMP for KLLM was developed in 2006, and was then subsequently revised in 2014.
 An IWMP is typically revised every 5 years to parallel the municipal IDP planning process, and to take into consideration changes in the status quo of waste management, and changes in legislation and guidelines related to waste management.

 The development of the IWMP is currently out of sync with the KLLM IDP cycles.
 The current KLLM IDP (4th generation) covers the period 2017 -2022.
 The IDP is however reviewed on an annual basis, all the projects listed in the implementation plan of this IWMP should be included in the next annual review of the IDP to ensure budget is allocated for the implementation of the projects.
+It is recommended that an internal review of the IWMP is undertaken in 2025 to cover the period 2025 - 2027.
+This will align the timeframes of the IWMP review with future IDP cycles.